10 - Probability/Stats #

 Pascal (Negative Binomial) #

-From Introduction to Probability by Hossein Pishro-Nik, CC BY-NC-ND 3.0 … technically I’m abusing the licence a bit, but the ‘derivative’ here is just a CSS invert, you can open the image in a new tab to see the ‘original’
+From Introduction to Probability by Hossein Pishro-Nik, CC BY-NC-ND 3.0 … technically I’m abusing the license a bit, but the ‘derivative’ here is just a CSS invert, you can open the image in a new tab to see the ‘original’

 Discrete Uniform #